shelltar/acc/README.md

 # Type: Boolean
 # Default: true
 #
-# With this enabled (true), in addition to just reading POWER_SUPPLY_STATUS, if the battery is "Charging" and current is within idle_threshold (inclusive), battery status is considered "Idle".
+# With this enabled (true), in addition to just reading POWER_SUPPLY_STATUS, if the battery is "Charging" and current is within 40mA (inclusive), battery status is considered "Idle".
 # Status is considered "Discharging", if the current's polarity changes after calling the disable_charging function.
 # By not relying solely on the information provided by POWER_SUPPLY_STATUS, this approach dramatically boosts compatibility.
 # This must be disabled on systems that report wrong/misleading charging current values.